datuadiatma/avila_etal_2022/README.md

 This repository contains codes, data, output, and figures associated with the Avila et al manuscript, submitted for publication to EPSL (Earth and Planetary Science Letters).

-The associated manuscript is currently undergoing revision and will be re-submitted for a second round of review.
+The associated manuscript has been submitted to EPSL for a second round of review.

 *Repository structure:*